DavidWarrenKatz/Hypermatrix/README.md

 ### **Preprocess Command**

-The `preprocess` command processes BAM files to prepare them for use in commands like `ABcluster`.
+The `preprocess` command processes FASTQ files to prepare them for use in commands like `ABcluster`.
 If run with the `--nomehic` flag, the BAM files are assumed to be from the scNOMe-HiC technique and are processed accordingly.
 This will produce Hi-C and methylation files in the correct format for the `ABcluster` command.

 #### General Syntax